jordan-castro/programming_language_rapid_learning/README.md

 	Now run your program!
 Fix any bugs that you may have written, and viola you've learned a new programming language.

+The goal of languages to learn is:
+- Ada
+- Lisp
+- Gleam
+- COBOL
+- C
+- Zig
+- D
+- R
+- ASM
+- Perl
+- OCaml
+- Haskell
+- BrainFuck

+And so far I have learned using this process:
+- Ada

+## Important
+This process is not fully fleshed out yet.
+There are still pieces to improve on.